craftcms/docs/docs/5.x/extend/controllers.md

 ## Creating a Controller

-Controllers should live within the `controllers/` directory of your plugin or module’s base source folder, and must include the a `Controller` suffix in their class and filename.
+Controllers should live within the `controllers/` directory of your plugin or module’s base source folder, and must include a `Controller` suffix in their class and filename (i.e. `LeadController` and `LeadController.php`).

 Craft controllers should extend <craft5:craft\web\Controller>, which offers a few advantages over its parent, <yii2:yii\web\Controller>: